The Future of Design Consulting: 4 Business Models to Consider

 3) Decentralized Collaborative Teams

 Further, from my previous point, alliances can also be found on a smaller level in design teams responsible for design execution.
 Furthermore, with the power of the Internet, these people don’t all have to be in the same country.
 Scott Belsky calls this “distributed creative production“.
 Many clients or partners I have spoken to, even from big name brands, accept this as the norm.
 This essentially means you are able to build the best possible team for the job.

 This is quite a change in mindset.
 When I first got out of school, industrial designers were required to have a range of skill sets to be employable.
 This means a designer would need to be able to be creative, do market research, communicate well verbally and by sketch, resolve designs in 3D CAD, and perhaps even roll with engineering.
 Something, not every designer can do well.

 With a distributed creative production process, design consultancies can cherry pick the right talent who has the best skills for the job.
 This also keeps overheads low, as there is no need to have these specialized designers on staff, as their skills may not be required all the time.
 I expect leaner boutique consultancies lead by experienced facilitators and design managers backed by extensive networks.

-On the other side of the fence, I am expecting more and more brands to bring talent in-house to lead the design function and be responsible for well-guarded strategic design or brand related activities.
-To keep cost low, down stream realization is often outsourced and this means strong freelancers with specialties have a role to play.
+On the other side of the fence, I am expecting more and more brands to bring talent in-house to lead the design function and be responsible for the well-guarded strategic design or brand-related activities.
+To keep cost low, downstream realization work is often outsourced and this means strong freelancers with specialties have a role to play.
 A number of large Fortune 500 brands are already adopting this model, but I expect the numbers to increase in the coming years, as the value of design is better understood by more businesses.